EconomyLens.com

 Hong Kong stocks led losses in Asian markets. ©AFP

-London (AFP) – Oil prices gained slightly and stock markets hit new heights Tuesday as investors tracked developments surrounding crude-rich Venezuela as well as the outlook for the global economy.
+London (AFP) – Oil prices climbed and stock markets hit new heights Tuesday as investors tracked developments surrounding crude-rich Venezuela, as well as the outlook for the global economy.
 The United Nations voiced deep concern over the dramatic US operation in Venezuela, warning that it clearly “undermined a fundamental principle of international law.”
-“States must not threaten or use force against the territorial integrity or political independence of any state,” Ravina Shamdasani, spokeswoman for the UN rights office, told reporters in Geneva.

 Related

-Brushing off geopolitical concerns, some major stock markets have begun the new year with new all-time highs, having smashed records in 2025.
+Brushing off geopolitical concerns, some major stock markets have begun the new year with all-time highs, having already smashed records in 2025.
 Seoul rose more than one percent Tuesday to top 4,500 points for the first time, helped by another strong rally in chip giant SK hynix.
-That mood was reflected on Wall Street, where the Dow ended at a record high Monday, boosted by a rally to share prices of technology titans Amazon and Meta.
-London’s benchmark FTSE 100 index reached a new high Tuesday above 10,000 points, with investors expecting more cuts to British interest rates in 2026.
+That came after the Dow ended at a record high Monday on Wall Street, boosted by a rally of technology titans Amazon and Meta.
+London’s benchmark FTSE 100 index reached a new high Tuesday above 10,000 points, with investors expecting more cuts to British interest rates to bolster growth in 2026.

 Tokyo – Nikkei 225: UP 1.3 percent at 52,518.08 (close)